So Why Are We Out-of-Network?

 Being out of network allows a surgeon to do what he or she believes is correct and set a fee that he or she thinks is reasonable for that service.
 It has been my experience that patients who are struggling with endometriosis value the expertise I can bring to their care and are willing to pay somewhat more to take advantage of that.
 This arrangement then allows me to offer what I believe is the best possible care while still operating a solvent and sustainable business model.

 There are also situations where new therapies are being developed that are not yet adequately studied or are widespread enough to be recognized by insurance companies as medically necessary.
 For example, laparscopic neurolysis (neuropelveologic surgery) is a field that has great promise to help women with the most severe cases of endometriosis related pelvic pain.
 For the benefit of my patients and for my desire to understand every pathway to helping my patients, I study this field.
 That said, if I were an in-network physician there would be no way for me to charge my patients anything for this service, as it would be considered experimental or investigational and thus non-billable.
 In some cases, these techniques are not so much unproven as they are just unavailable.
 For example, there are only a handful of surgeons in the US that are trained to perform a laparoscopic pudendal neurolysis procedure (done for traumatic pudendal neuralgia, a very rare condition).
 This procedure will probably always be considered experimental, since there will never be enough surgeons performing it to create enough data to satisfy an insurance company.
-That said, the procedure is of tremendous value to the relatively few women who are affected with this condition and can benefit from the procedure.
+That said, the procedure is of tremendous value to the relatively few women and men who are affected with this condition and can benefit from the procedure.
 I am a physician is driven to understand and master these relatively rare techniques and offer them, even if there are few patients that need such procedures.
 Only by being out-of-network can one ultimately be compensated for this work.